mrpmorris/AutoLocalize/README.md

 `ValidationAttribute`-based annotations so you only declare your resource type once per assembly.

+# Problem
+It's not possible to have `DataAnnotations` validation attributes automatically pick up the current local and present translated languages.

+If you have translated resource files the you can set `ErrorMessageResourceType` and `ErrorMessageResourceName` on your validation attributes, but when you have thousands of them this can become troublesome and error-prone.

+## Solution
+AutoLocalize allows you to specify `ErrorMessageResourceType` at project level, which will then be used on every instance of validation attributes that do not already have that property set.
+It will also add `ErrorMessageResourceName` based on a convention.

 ## Getting started

 1. Install Fody (if you do not already use it) and AutoLocalize: